rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 `Referential-integrity constraints` says that a value appearing in one context must also appear in another.

 The arrow notation in E/R diagrams is able to indicate whether a relationship is expected to support referential integrity in one or more directions.
 Suppose $R$ is a relationship from entity set $E$ to entity set $F$.
-A rounded arrow-head pointing to $F$ indicates not only that the relatiosnhips is many-to-one from $E$ to $F$, but that the entity of set $F$ related to a given entity of set $E$ is required to exist.
+A rounded arrow-head pointing to $F$ indicates not only that the relationships is many-to-one from $E$ to $F$, but that the entity of set $F$ related to a given entity of set $E$ is required to exist.

 Example: